As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Vacuum sealing was invented in 1986, and the original Vacu Vin (Amazon link) was not as advanced as the models available today, but it was a giant leap for the home preservation market.
 The vacuum seal allows a bottle of wine to stay fresh and drinkable for between 5 to 14 days.
 This is a massive improvement from the 5 days that conventional methods provide.

-TIP: It may surprise a lot of people, but wine coolers can be necessary to store wine properly but only under specific circumstances which I highlight in full in this article I wrote.
+TIP: It may surprise a lot of people, but wine coolers can be necessary to store wine properly, but only under specific circumstances, which I highlight in this article.
+Is there really a difference between a refrigerator and a wine cooler?
+Find out here.

 Red and white wines will last for different amounts of time.
 White wine will not last as long as red wine, and that is due to many factors.
 Here is a guide as to how long wines may last;